wazuh/wazuh-documentation/source/amazon/troubleshooting.rst

 2. Debugging configuration:

-If you are unable to determine the issues from the ossec.log, you can run the modules in debug mode.
+If users are unable to determine the issues from the ossec.log, users can run the modules in debug mode.
 With Wazuh running, stop the moduled

 .. code-block:: console